ircv3/ircv3-specifications/client-tags/autocomplete.md

     @msgid=123;+draft/autocomplete-request=Bot:\sdisconnect\sfreen :nick!user@host TAGMSG #channel

-A bot with a "!disconnect" command will reply:
+A bot with a "disconnect" command will reply:

     @+draft/reply=123,+draft/autocomplete-response=ode :nick!user@host TAGMSG #channel

-and the user agent will transform the current message to: "!disconnect freenode"
+and the user agent will transform the current message to: "disconnect freenode"

 ### Backspaces